History

 Protactile description

-A dragon covered in incredibly soft fluff, surrounding smooth scales that lead to crossed horns similar to an X. Following the scales further down their neck leads to a heart shaped gem at the end of their tail; flattened out like a thicker version of a table tennis or ping pong paddle.
+A dragon covered in incredibly soft fluff, surrounding smooth scales with a gap between each one, that lead to crossed horns - similar to an X. Following the scales further down their neck and down their back leads to a heart shaped gem at the end of their tail; flattened out like a thicker version of a table tennis or ping pong paddle.
 Their build is often soft too; wide hips, thick thighs, arms with strength but sensitivity.
 Their hugs are warm and sometimes overwhelming, particularly if they use their wings as well.

 Physical Description